zzzyyyxxxmmm/basics/sql/basics/README.md

 * 原子性 (Atomicity)
 A transaction can not be interruptted.
 Either all the information is committed to save, or none is saved.
 * 一致性（Consistency）
 The data saved can’t violate any of the database’s integrity.
+Any operations should be logically correct.
 For example, AB have one thousand dollar in sum and A send B five hundred dollar.
 * 隔离性（Isolation）
 The transactionis not affected by any other transactions taking place.
 * 持久性（Durability）